Criccieth BeachCriccieth, Llŷn Peninsula

-- Children will love the beach as it’s perfect for bathing, has an abundance of rockpools and two rivers emerging on to the beach, which are great to “dam” up using with pebbles.
+- Children will love the beach as it’s perfect for bathing, has an abundance of rockpools, and two rivers emerging on to the beach, which are great to “dam” up with pebbles.
 There are also designated bathing areas off each section of beach.

 - The views are wonderful.
 Make use of the telescope on the promenade by Dylan’s Restaurant to pick out points around the bay including the castle at Harlech.

-- The beach is one of the most accessible in the area, with disabled access all long, great facilities and an extensive promenade.
+- The beach is one of the most accessible in the area, with disabled access all along, great facilities and an extensive promenade.

 There are public toilets in the pay and display car park adjacent to the promenade along with disabled access and a drinking water fountain.
 There is an emergency telephone next to the toilet block and the Beach Supervisor Office.
 There are also “Life Rings” positioned at both sides of the beach.
 There are information points on both promenades.
 There are great public transport links via bus or rail, with a station only minutes from the beach.

-There is a large pay and display car park adjacent to the promenade off the Main Beach.
+There is a large pay and display car park adjacent to the promenade off the main beach.
 Parking is only £1 for up to 4 hours, which is quite a bargain!
-There is some roadside parking abo the Marina Beach along with a small public car park at the western end that is also free.
+There is some roadside parking by the Marina beach along with a small public car park at the western end that is also free.

 Yes - the bay at Criccieth is a great shore dive and is lovely at night due to the strong planktonic bioluminescence that makes divers glow!

 Yes - when the wind is from the south-west, Criccieth beach is a great place with some decent waves to jump and rarely crowded.
 The best waves are at mid tide.

 The best fishing is off Marine Beach in the shadow of the castle or alternatively down at Black Rock, either side of low tide.